 HM Treasury recently announced a review into the upcoming IR35 reforms in the UK, due to come into effect on 6 April.

-There have been no indications from the government that this review (the outcome of which is awaited) will result in a delay to the implementation of the new legislation.
+There have been no indications from the government that this review (due to conclude by mid-February) will result in a delay to the implementation of the new legislation.
 Businesses should therefore continue to prepare for the incoming changes.

 In case you missed it, changes to the off-payroll working legislation, commonly known as IR35, will take effect in April for private companies in the UK (and have been in effect for the public sector since 2017).